eifinger/setup-rye/README.md

 ## Limitations

-1. Currently only linux is supported see [issue #10](https://github.com/eifinger/setup-rye/issues/10)
+1. Currently only Linux and macOS is supported see [issue #10](https://github.com/eifinger/setup-rye/issues/10)

 ## Usage